joansenent/week-02-homework/README.md

 * At the end of each game show some stats e.g.
   * how many times the player has won, lost and drawn
   * how many times the player has chosen Rock, Paper and Scissors
+* These stats saved to a file and are not lost when the player chooses to exit

 ### Bonus!

-Make your Rock Paper Scissors program smarter!
+Make your Rock Paper Scissors bot smarter!

-Make your program (aka your bot) use some strategies...
+* Make your program use some strategies
 * Use the log file to try and make decisions on what would be the best next move for the computer to make
   * Use ideas from here: http://www.ankeshkothari.com/how-to-win-at-rock-paper-scissors/